yahoo/fili/rfc/parameterizedMetrics.md

 Dynamic aggregation filters, if supported, use the parameter name `filters`.
 Values will be parsed according to the same rules as the entries in the `filters` query parameter.
 The expected behavior of the filters parameter is that rows in the base fact will not be aggregated unless the included filters is true.
 This is potentially costly in performance and global filters should always be preferred to dynamic filters, if possible.

-The `as` parameter name, if supported, will create an alias for the dynamic metric which will be used in the schema of the response as well as in the having clause of the request.
+The `as` parameter name, if supported, will create an alias for the dynamic metric which will be used in the schema of the response as well as in the having and sort clauses of the request.

 Aliasing with 'as'